Singapore Statistical System

 |Singapore Statistical System|

-The decentralised system is complemented by greater coordination of statistical activities and adoption of common standards.
-This is addressed by the co-ordinating role played by DOS in the statistical system to minimise duplication of work and reduce respondent burden, and by the legislative and administrative changes which promote the adoption of national statistical standards.
-There are frequent meetings and discussions with relevant agencies on various issues and statistical matters.
+The decentralised system is complemented by greater coordination of statistical activities and adoption of common standards, through the co-ordinating role played by DOS to minimise duplication of work and reduce respondent burden, frequent discussions with relevant agencies on statistical matters, and legislative and administrative changes which promote the adoption of national statistical standards.